Please note that Tapas no longer supports Internet Explorer.

 “The mysterious prince finally appears,” King Jaquon laughed.
 “Why have you kept him hidden?
 I was starting to think you had two heads or three eyes.”
 He grinned.

 A tall, young man who looked like a younger version of his father stepped forward.
 He had facial hair that was far better kept than that of his father and some of the others.
-His dark hair came to his shoulder in subtle waves.
+His dark hair came to his shoulders in subtle waves.
 His eyes were green, which I found didn’t suit his appearance.

-“Lenis is the crown prince of Gildorn,” said my father.
+“Lenik is the crown prince of Gildorn,” said my father.

 I shook it.
-“It’s good to meet you, your grace.”
+“It’s good to meet you, Your Grace.”

-Lenis chuckled to himself.
+Lenik chuckled to himself.
 “Your grace?
 Don’t we bear the same title?”

 “I… Well, I…” I swallowed hard.
-Well, I had messed this up.

 Comments (3)